ArtRabbit/freshers/src/pages/london.md

 The order of venues are only suggestions, so feel free to curate your own itinerary.
 While we wanted to highlight our favourite non-profit spaces and museums in this edition, there are lots more spaces and galleries nested in the different areas.
 For the most comprehensive gallery hopping experience, make sure to [download the ArtRabbit app](https://www.artrabbit.com/app).

 ## Art Trails

 ## Freebies

 One of the best things about art is that you can experience it freely no matter how little you have in your savings account.
-When you’re experienced enough, you’ll be able to organise your social calendar around the free wine at exhibition openings.
+When you’re experienced enough, you’ll be able to organise your social calendar around the free refreshments at exhibition openings.
 Until then, use this freebies guide to find all the art that you can consume without costing you anything.

 Most commercial galleries will have rotating exhibitions that change every few weeks/other month, and they’ll be free to attend.
-Depending on the particular gallery, exhibition openings tend to fall on Thursday and Friday evenings, and those are great times to network with like-minded individuals while sipping free booze.
+Depending on the particular gallery, exhibition openings tend to fall on Thursday and Friday evenings, and those are great times to network with like-minded individuals while sipping free drinks.
 Want to stay in the know?
 Be sure to subscribe to our[ location-specific weekly newsletters](https://www.artrabbit.com/subscribe) to get all the must-attend events near you beamed right to your inbox.

 Project spaces tend to have artist-led initiatives rather than in-house curators.
 While the events that happen at such spaces vary in their scope, they’re largely free admission (or some by donation), and they house some spectacularly interesting projects that are experimental in nature.

-Regular collections at several larger museums and galleries will often do free admission, while their special exhibitions tend to have pricey entrance fees.
+Regular collections at several larger museums and galleries will often offer free admission, while their special exhibitions tend to have pricey entrance fees.
 Venues that fall under this camp are the Tate, the National Gallery and V&A.

 Other freebies include public art, which is a great way to navigate through any city.
 The [City of London is home to an extensive collection](https://www.sculptureinthecity.org.uk/) of public artworks – from statues and memorials of historic significance to contemporary pieces by some of the world’s most renowned artists.